scrapjs/ast-test/README.md

 ### test(Node, testRules) → Boolean

-Test whether node passes a test condition.
-Test condition is an object containing node types as keys and testing functions as values.
-Mathed nodes are tested against the condition, and if no nodes matched — test returns false.
+Test whether node passes test rules passed. `testRules` is an object containing node types as keys and testing functions as values.
+Matched nodes are tested against the condition, and if matched none — test returns false.
 You can declare node supertypes to match, in that case they will be checked beforehead.

 ```js
 var rule = {